PitneyBowes/LocationIntelligenceSDK-Java/docs/LIAPIGeoTaxServiceApi.md

 <a name="getSpecificTaxRateByLocation"></a>
 # **getSpecificTaxRateByLocation**
-> TaxResponse getSpecificTaxRateByLocation(taxRateTypeId, latitude, longitude)
+> TaxRateResponse getSpecificTaxRateByLocation(taxRateTypeId, latitude, longitude)

 Get Taxrate By Location